unfiltering/JPATH/README.md

 # JPATH
  a library for converting urls into a path tree
 # Implementation
-implement this on a webpage with a textbox for awesome json formatted path trees :D<br>
+implement this on a webpage with a textbox for awesome json path trees :D<br>
 `<script src="//raw.githubusercontent.com/unfiltering/JPATH/main/jpath.js"></script>`
 # Documentation
 Function to generate JSON from an input, and display it in an output